 Back to just Mr. Bob Smith

-On that fateful 1960 Saturday morning, there was another person, sitting at home with his five-year-old son, watching more sadly than most, as Clarabell said “Goodbye.”
+On that fateful Saturday morning in 1960, there was another person, sitting at home with his five-year-old son, watching more sadly than most, as Clarabell said, “Goodbye.”
 Since 1959, the Howdy Doody Show had been videotaped, so watching that final broadcast was Buffalo Bob himself.
-After the credits had rolled for the last time, Smith would later tell a reporter, that he quickly ran out of the house, going to his favorite golf course.
-Smith would go on to say, “I didn’t play very well that day.”
+After the credits had rolled for the last time, Smith later told a reporter that he quickly ran out of the house, going to his favorite golf course.
+Smith went on to say, “I didn’t play very well that day.”

-After Howdy Doody, Bob Smith left New York City and show business, retiring to his home in New Rochelle, New York.
-For Robert Smith, he believed that his “Buffalo Bob” days were over.
+After the show went off the air, Bob Smith left New York City and show business, retiring to his home in New Rochelle, New York.
+Now, simply, Robert Smith believed that his “Buffalo Bob” days were over.

 Smith also owned a cottage on a remote lake in northern Maine, near the Canadian border.
-This is where he and his wife Mildred spent their summers.
-In 1964 Smith purchased the radio station WQDY FM in nearby Calais.
-Three years later he would buy two more stations, WHOU and WMKR.
+This is where he and his wife, Mildred, would spend their summers.
+In 1964, Smith purchased the radio station WQDY FM in nearby Calais.
+Three years later, he would buy two more radio stations: WHOU and WMKR.
 Besides owning these stations, Smith would also take a turn behind the mic.
-As I told in an earlier post, the man who helped pioneer early television had never shed his radio roots.
+As I mentioned in an earlier post, the man who helped pioneer early television had never shed his radio roots.

-Smith was very active in the community, and attended his Rotary Club meetings every week when in town.
-Smith would fish with the local folks; as well as entertain them by playing the piano, organ and ukulele.
+Smith was also very active in the community and regularly attended Rotary Club meetings when in town.
+Smith enjoyed going fishing with the locals, as well as entertaining them with his skills on the piano, organ, and ukulele.
 He had a lot of friends.
 In that little Maine town, Bob Smith, not Buffalo Bob, was the local celebrity.

 All but forgotten in the 60s

-Throughout the 1960s the Howdy Doody Show was mostly forgotten by both former cast members’ and fans alike.
-The only reference left of that show was the surfers cry of “Kowabonga;” with most not knowing its origination.
+Throughout the 1960s, the Howdy Doody Show was pretty much forgotten by both former cast members and fans alike.
+The only remaining reference to the show was the surfers’ cry of “Kowabonga;” with most not knowing its origin.

-The assassinations of John and Bobby Kennedy, Martin Luther King, and the escalation of the war in Vietnam, had turned the late 60s into a turmoil of lost innocence.
-We children of the 50s, who were molded by the Howdy Doody Show, were now young adults, and were desperately looking for something to remind us of that gentler time in our lives.
+The assassinations of John and Bobby Kennedy, Martin Luther King Jr., and the escalation of the war in Vietnam had turned the late 60s into a turmoil of lost innocence for us Baby Boomers.
+We, the children of the 1950s, who grew up and were shaped by the Howdy Doody Show, were now young adults, desperately looking for something to remind us of that gentler time in our lives.
 That something was Howdy Doody.

 It was in January of 1970 when Bob Smith got the call.
-A senior at the University of Pennsylvania wanted to know if Bob could come to the University and do a Howdy Doody Show.
+A senior at the University of Pennsylvania wanted to know if “Buffalo Bob” would visit the University and perform a Howdy Doody Show.

 So it would seem that Smith’s life with his wooden buddy wasn’t quite over yet.